adenchua/forge/README.md

 ### # ISO8601 Date String

 Generates an `ISO8601` date string.
 When no options are provided, it generates a date from the past.
 You may provide `dateFrom` and `dateTo` options to return a date within the range.

-If only `dateFrom` option is provided, it will return a date from then until today.

-If only `dateTo` option is provided, it will return a random date up to that date and 10 years ago.
+Note that both `dateFrom` and `dateTo` options must be provided for a date range to work:

 ```json
 {